 The 2007 edition dramatically changed the color code to identify the type of hazard posed by a pipe’s contents, rather than only showing whether the contents were hazardous.
 Additional colors were specified for user definition, allowing flexibility for unique situations.
-The 2015 edition included minor revisions.
-It kept the specialized color code, expanding one category to include an additional hazard type: the “flammable” category became “flammable or oxidizing.”
-It also added the option to include hazard pictograms from the international GHS standard on labels, for more detail.
+The latest edition, which was in 2020, includes minor revisions.
+It kept the specialized color code, expanding one category to include abandoned pipes.
+ANSI A13.1 also has the option to include hazard pictograms from the international GHS standard on labels, for more detail.

 When a pipe's contents or use could pose a hazard to workers, pipe marking may be a necessary step for workplace safety, and missing labels can put your facility at risk of citations under OSHA’s General Duty Clause.
 While OSHA requires certain industries to follow the ANSI pipe marking standard, other facilities are better served with a different system; consider the pipe marking standards that will apply to your facility’s type and location.
 Check with your local authorities before beginning a pipe marking project to ensure you’re fully complying with the law.

 Under the ANSI/ASME approach to pipe marking, there are five key elements to an effective pipe label:

 - Bold text to identify the pipe’s contents by name.
 (Additional details, such as temperature or pressure, may also appear.)

 - Color coding to communicate the general category of the contents.